-If you are not following along this series, then I recommend reading earlier posts of this series from below links:
+If you are not following along with this series, then I recommend reading earlier posts of this series from the links below:

 1: vCloud Availability Introduction